Schweppes Logo

 Schweppes Logo 1918

 Typographers radically changed the word “Schweppes,” making it lowercase and less formal.
-It is now liberal: with thin curved letters and loose curves.
-The characters are shaped, rounded (except for the “w”), with flowing lines.
+It is now liberal, with thin, curved letters and loose curves.
+The characters are shaped and rounded (except for the “w”) with flowing lines.
 The “p” and “h” have sharpened ends of their stems, and the “c” has bold dots.
-In addition, all letters have serifs, but they are so small as to be almost invisible.
+In addition, all letters have serifs, but they are too small to be almost invisible.

 1948 – 1959